Random Young towers and quenched decay of correlations for predominantly expanding multimodal circle maps: Proof of Proposition

-\end{lema} \begin{proof} We divide the proof into four steps.
+\begin{proof} We divide the proof into four steps.
 The proof is long and technical.
-In Step 1, we provide useful definitions for the proof.
-Steps 2 through 4 involve estimating the measure of certain events, which subsequently leads to the desired result. \begin{step}{1} Initial preparation for the proof. \end{step} Since $\d f(x)$ is a continuous function, it is clear that $\log\left|\d f(x+\omega_0)\right| \in L^1(\mathbb{P}\otimes \mu)$.
-Thus,
+In Step 1, we provide helpful definitions for the proof.
+Steps 2 through 4 involve estimating the measure of certain events, which subsequently leads to the desired result. \begin{step}{1} Initial preparation for the proof. \end{step}